Series:

 Dear reader we have stated before

-in these studies that the contribution for the work of the church at Jerusalem
+in these studies that the contribution for the work of the church at Jerusalem came from among

-restatement from Lesson Four, Part One:
+Lesson Four, Part One:

 Liberality